 Finally, recent updates added more powerful tab management, enhancements like Web Panels that make for smarter browsing, and (as mentioned) even more powerful customization options.
-Version 3 introduced a built-in ad blocker, a built-in tracker blocker, a clock in the Status Bar, and more.
-Version 3.1 added a new Notes Manager, and a Break Mode for pausing the internet while keeping the browser open.
+Other new updates include a built-in ad blocker, a built-in tracker blocker, a clock in the Status Bar, a new Notes Manager, and a Break Mode for pausing the internet while keeping the browser open.

 That’s where the Brave Rewards program comes in.
 Users receive Basic Attention Tokens (BATs) when they view alternative ads that Brave places in the browsing stream.
 Users can pass along a portion of their tokens to publishers.
-News site Cheddar and Dow Jones Media Group have already signed on for this new platform, but Brave hopes that even more publishers will jump on board and offer premium content in exchange for BATs.
+As of January 2021, there were over 70,000 websites that supported BAT-based transactions through the Brave browser, including Wikipedia, The Guardian, WikiHow, MacRumors, and more.

 What’s in it for users?
 Simply put, if you’re not waiting for ads to download along with website content, then your web experience will feel much faster.
-Brave performs no user tracking, making it a private browser as well.
+Brave performs no user tracking, making it ideal for private browsing as well.

 Tor is software combined with an open network aimed at making you invisible by routing your traffic through several anonymous servers.
 While it’s not foolproof, it’s very difficult for someone to identify you when you’re properly configured and using something like the Tor Browser to surf the web — especially if combined with a VPN.

-There are many legitimate uses of the Tor Browser and the Tor network, such as people who live in countries with repressive governments, as well as journalists and activists.
+There are many legitimate uses of the Tor Browser and the Tor network.
+It’s a good choice for people who live in countries with repressive governments, as well as journalists and activists.
 The dark web is also one of the destinations for people using Tor, which includes many nefarious and illegal sites.

 Microsoft’s aging Internet Explorer browser received some improvements over the years, but it’s no longer the default browser on Windows 10, and support for IE 11 is set to end in August 2021.
-It doesn’t offer much beyond the bare minimum either.
+It doesn’t offer much beyond the bare minimum, either.
 It only exists today because some companies still need it for legacy applications.

 Most browsers are compatible with web standards and handle performance with relative ease.
 A casual user probably won’t notice a difference in the rendering speed between today’s modern browsers, as all six are much faster and leaner than those of a few years ago.

 We ran the following benchmarks on a desktop with an Intel Core i7-6820HK processor, 32GB of RAM, a 1TB M.2 PCIe NVMe solid-state drive, and Windows 10.
-All browsers were clean installs of the most current production versions as of early 2019, and all were run at their default settings.
+All browsers were clean installs of the most current production versions as of September 2020, and all were run at their default settings.

-Finally, we also tested how much RAM each browser uses, both with no tabs open and then with ten tabs open accessing the same popular sites.
+Finally, we tested how much RAM each browser uses, both with no tabs open and then with 10 tabs open accessing the same popular sites.
 We made sure that each browser had no extensions running, and we let each browser settle in before looking at its memory use.
-For the test with ten tabs open, we averaged memory use when all of the tabs were first opened and then five minutes later to account for any variability.
+For the test with 10 tabs open, we averaged memory use when all of the tabs were first opened and then five minutes later to account for any variability.

-It’s not a scientific test, but it should be sound enough to give an idea of which browsers are the most and least efficient in terms of taking up your RAM.
-We found Opera to use the least amount of RAM when first opened, while Firefox used the least with all ten tabs loaded.
-Chrome was much less efficient with multiple tabs opened, while Edge Chromium was a solid performer in both instances.
+It’s not a scientific test, but it should be sound enough to give you an idea of which browsers are the most and least efficient in terms of taking up your RAM.
+We found Opera to use the least amount of RAM when first opened, while Firefox used the least with all 10 tabs loaded.
+Chrome was much less efficient with multiple tabs opened, while Microsoft Edge was a solid performer in both instances.

 Security and privacy

-The most valuable tool for secure browsing is user discretion, especially when you consider that every web browser has encountered security breaches in the past.
-In particular, Internet Explorer and Chrome’s reputation for protecting users’ security and privacy credentials is spotty at best.
+The most valuable tool for secure and private browsing is user discretion, especially when you consider that every web browser has encountered security breaches in the past.
+In particular, Internet Explorer and Chrome’s reputations for protecting users’ security and privacy credentials is spotty at best.

 Mozilla made some strides in differentiating itself from the others with a real focus on privacy in recent years.
 It even debuted a Facebook Container in 2018 to make it harder for the social network to harvest user information.